samadipa25/honey-banana-tales/content/chocolate-chip-oat-banana-bread.md

 categories = ["recipe"]
 date = 2020-11-11T05:00:00Z
-description = "Gluten free chocolate chip healthy oat banana bread" draft = true image = "/uploads/20201110_212046-3.jpg" tags = ["banana bread", "healthy", "breakfast", "oat recipe", "oatmeal banana bread", "high protein"] title = "Chocolate chip oat banana bread" type = "post"
+description = "Gluten free chocolate chip healthy oat banana bread" image = "/uploads/20201110_212046-3.jpg" tags = ["banana bread", "healthy", "breakfast", "oat recipe", "oatmeal banana bread", "high protein"] title = "Chocolate chip oat banana bread" type = "post"

 +++
 Tired of eating the same oatmeal for breakfast everyday?
 We have got your covered.
 The banana bread recipe here is made primarily from rolled oats so that you can enjoy the benefits of having oatmeal, ie ., improve blood sugar, lowers cholesterol and are rich in antioxidant.

 This banana bread contains no sugar or butter and is made only from wholesome ingredients.
 It is also high in protein and can also be made completely gluten free.

 #### Ingredients